-When designing and developing the Metlink website, we had to ensure it catered for the hundreds of thousands of visitors from all walks of life who might use public transport: both young and old, and even tourists.
-Because of this we ensured that before the Metlink site went live, it passed the Web Content Accessibility Guidelines (WCAG), and met the New Zealand government web standards.
+When designing and developing the Metlink website(external link), we had to ensure it catered for the hundreds of thousands of visitors from all walks of life who might use public transport: both young and old, and even tourists.
+Because of this, we ensured that before the Metlink site went live, it passed the Web Content Accessibility Guidelines (WCAG), and met the New Zealand government web standards.

 Accessibility is a vital consideration for any online deliverable, especially those in the public sector.
 Through thoughtful, empathetic UX design and careful development - it’s possible to ensure that your visitors are able to obtain the information they need from your site regardless of any disabilities.